arafkarsh/google-anitigravity-demos/README.md

 Antigravity is an IDE (integrated development environment) developed by Google, announced in November 18, 2025, intended to be "agent-first" rather than just "AI-assist" in your development workflow.

-# 1. What Makes AntiGravity Unique?
+## 1. What Makes AntiGravity Unique?
 The iPod Moment!
-When you give a prompt for a feature, here is what AntiGravity does.
-It comes up with a
-- Task list, an
-- Implementation Plan and finally a
-- Walkthrough,
+When you ask AntiGravity for a new feature, it doesn't just generate code and vanish into the mist.

+It breaks your request down into a clear Task list, a detailed Implementation Plan, and an interactive Walkthrough.
+On top of that, it supports Automated Testing, offers an Undo (Rollback) feature, and can even use command-line tools on your behalf (with your permission, of course).

+1. **Tasks**
+2. **Implementation Plan**
+3. **Walkthrough**
-- Automated Testing
+4. Automated Testing
-- Undo feature

-The best part is you can verify each step and give your comments if you need a change.
+5. Undo (Rollback) Feature
+6. Using Command line Tools (with your permission - ofcourse)

+The beauty is that you stay in the driver's seat: you can review each step, comment, and adjust the plan before anything is executed.
+We'll see all six of these capabilities in action in Section 4, when we dive into the Demo App.
+For now, let's focus on the **first three core pillars** of AntiGravity.

 ## 1.1 Tasks - the "Units of Work" your agent decides to do
 When you ask Antigravity to do something - "Create a stock-analysis app," "Refactor this microservice," "Fix this UI bug" - the agent doesn't immediately start typing code.
 It breaks your request into Tasks.
 A Task is a self-contained chunk of work with: